pytorch/serve/docs/configuration.md

 ## Command line parameters

-User can following parameters to start TS, those parameters will override default TS behavior:
+User can following parameters to start TorchServe, those parameters will override default TorchServe behavior:

-* **--ts-config** TS will load specified configuration file if TS_CONFIG_FILE is not set.
+* **--ts-config** TorchServe will load specified configuration file if TS_CONFIG_FILE is not set.
 * **--model-store** This parameter will override `model_store` property in config.properties file.
 * **--models** This parameter will override `load_models' property in config.properties.
 * **--log-config** This parameter will override default log4j.properties.